Open-Attestation/adr/selective_disclosure.md

 ## Goal

-Selective disclosure allows for holder of OA documents present subsets of the document to be verified.
+Selective disclosure allows for the holder of OA documents to present subsets of the document to be verified.
 It does so by allowing users to obfuscated data fields without compromising the integrity of the document.

 To achieve this, we compute a hash over individually hashed and salted key-value pairs.
 During obfuscation, we will hash the salted key-value pair and store the hash in another location of the document.